flaxsearch/flaxcode/src/docs/hacking.rst

 once the file has been written LogConfPub_ will ensure that the changes propagate to LogListener_ instances as described above.

-If people configure loggers in via the configuration file then it is possible for the UI configuration to be a little misleading, since only the "first level" loggers (those immediately below the root logging in the hierarchy) appear in the UI, and the configuration file could change the setting for loggers below these so that they no longer follow the settings for the first level logger above them.
+If people configure loggers via the configuration file then it is possible for the UI configuration to be a little misleading, since only the "first level" loggers (those immediately below the root logging in the hierarchy) appear in the UI, and the configuration file could change the setting for loggers below these so that they no longer follow the settings for the logger above them.
 However, since the same people should be responsible for both, the current arrangement is a reasonable compromise given the desires to provide the full configuration possibilities and also to have a relatively simple, yet useful, option available in the UI.

 At the time of writing the following loggers are used by the code, there is no point in configuring other loggers unless you add code